Updated on November 7, 2023 by Julie McCool

 George Mason was a fourth-generation Virginian who became a senior statesman and author of the Virginia Declaration of Rights.
 He was among the first to call for fundamental American liberties like religious tolerance and freedom of the press.
 These ideals became the foundation of the United States Bill of Rights.

-Touring the House and Grounds of Gunston Hall
+Touring the Mansion and Grounds

-A tour of the mansion reveals an array of popular interior designs, from the beautiful Central Passage, to the simple “Virginia Neat and Plain” Parlor, to the elaborately carved Palladian Room, and the colorful Chinese Room.
+A tour of the mansion reveals a wealth of popular Georgian interior designs.
+Tours highlight the symmetrical Central Passage, simple “Virginia Neat and Plain” Parlor, elaborately carved Palladian Room, and colorful Chinese Room.

 Our favorite interior detail was the incredible carving on the fireplace wall and around the doors in the Palladian Room.

-Ask your guide for a demonstration of the clever ladder which could be unfolded for use, then stored in a space-saving pole shape.
+Back in the hall, ask your guide for a demonstration of the clever ladder which could be unfolded for use, then stored in a space-saving pole shape.

 If time allows, walk through the Boxwood Allee behind the mansion.
-The boxwoods were planted during George Mason's time, and their lovely, twisted trunks continue to mark the path from house to river overlook.
+The boxwoods were planted during George Mason's time, and their lovely, twisted trunks continue to mark the path from the house to a river overlook.

 There are hiking trails around the perimeter of the grounds and down to the river, which we intend to visit when cooler fall weather arrives.

-Defining American Liberties: George Mason and the Virginia Declaration of Rights
+George Mason and the Virginia Declaration of Rights

-Two years later he wrote the Virginia Declaration of Rights, defining many of the ideals that were incorporated into the US Bill of Rights.
+Two years later Mason wrote the Virginia Declaration of Rights, defining many of the ideals that were incorporated into the US Bill of Rights.
 These excerpts from Mason's Articles will sound familiar to anyone who has studied the Bill of Rights: